 Furthermore, Join our fixed departures trekking tours on several dates.
 Select the best months to trek (March, April, May, September, October, November) of the year.
-Other months like December, January, February (coldest season), and June, July, and August (Rainy season) could be difficult because of heavy snowfall and rain.
+Other months like December, January, February (coldest season), June, July, and August (Rainy season) could be difficult because of heavy snowfall and rain.

 Before you book Annapurna Base Camp Trekking – 14 Days, you will need to know the trek difficulty, route itinerary, number of minimum days, cost or price, altitude, challenges, the best time of the year, etc.